 Support an amazing cause

 Help your local children’s hospice and you’ll be joining over 873 friendly people volunteering for Helen & Douglas House.
 Between them, our fantastic volunteers contribute 128,200 volunteer hours, bringing £1m of economic value to our income every year.
-Not only will you be helping us, but you can use your volunteer time to scrub away your stress while doing something to help terminally ill children and young adults.
+Not only will you be helping us, but you can use your volunteer time to scrub away your stress while doing something to help terminally ill children.
 Even better, you can relax at the end of the day knowing that you’ve spent a few hours helping a great cause.